suite22/oregon-healthcare-website-retro/README.md

 * Ellen Rosenblum, State Attorney General
     - According to [this OregonLive story](#article1) Rosenblum refused the governers order to settle the case for $25M.
 * Kristina Edmunson, Rosenblum's spokesperson
-* Dave Markowitz, Lawyer
-    - "the prominent Portland lawyer whose firm is leading the Oracle litigation and has collected most of the $6 million-plus the state has spent to date on the case." ~ [OregonLive story 1](#article1)
-* Ken Glueck, Oracle senior vice president and its pointman in the Oregon litigation
-* Safra Katz,  Oracle's president and chief financial officer
-    - Named defendants in the litigation.
 * Brian Shipley, former chief of staff for Kate Brown
     - "Once Brown replaced him, the Oracle mess landed in her lap.
 She dispensed her then-chief of staff Brian Shipley to settle the case." ~ [OregonLive story 1](#article1)
 * Kristen Grainger, Brown's spokesperson
     - Declined to comment for [OregonLive story 1](#article1)
-* Dorian Daley, Oracle's general counsel
 * Courtland Geyer, Marion County Circuit Court Judge
     - Handling the primary case it looks like.
-* Nick Budnick, Portland Tribune reporter (formerly at OregonLive)
+* Dave Markowitz, Lawyer
-    - "broke many of the first stories about the Cover Oregon mess" ~ [OregonLive story 1](#article1)
+    - "the prominent Portland lawyer whose firm is leading the Oracle litigation and has collected most of the $6 million-plus the state has spent to date on the case." ~ [OregonLive story 1](#article1)
+### Oracle
+* Ken Glueck, Oracle senior vice president and its pointman in the Oregon litigation
+* Safra Katz,  Oracle's president and chief financial officer
+    - Named defendants in the litigation.
+* Dorian Daley, Oracle's general counsel
+* Deborah Hellinger, Oracle spokesperson
+    - Claims the State cherry picked bad quotes out of the 2 million documents. ~  [PortlandTribune1](#article3)

 ## Resources
 ### FOIA guide for Oregon agencies